rtasalem/bin-it/README.md

 ## Environment variables

 The following environment variables are used by this project for local development.
+Variables not required are provided a default value in the Docker Compose configuration.
+Variables that are required must be defined in the `.env` file.

 | Variable | Required (yes/no) | Description |
 |----------|-------------------|-------------|